The Marker-Steinhorn Theorem: Introduction

-We refer to $n$-types as types in $S_n(M)$, interpreted as non-trivial ultrafilters in the Boolean algebra of definable subsets of $M^n$.
+In general an $n$-type is a type in $S_n(M)$, interpreted as a non-trivial ultrafilter in the Boolean algebra of definable subsets of $M^n$.
 Recall that an $n$-type $p$ is definable if, for every formula $\varphi(u,v)$ with $|u|=n$, the set $\{ b \in M^{|v|} : \varphi(M^n, b) \in p\}$ is definable.
 By \emph{type basis} for a type $p$ we mean a filter basis, meaning a subset $q \subseteq p$ such that any set in $p$ is a superset of some set in $q$.

 We fix some standard notation regarding o-minimal cells.
 For a function $f$ we denote its domain by $dom(f)$.
-Let us say that a partial function $M^{n}\rightarrow M\cup \{-\infty, +\infty\}$ is definable if either it maps into $M$ and is definable in the usual sense or otherwise it is constant and its domain is definable.
-Given two such functions $f$ and $g$ let $(f,g)=\{\al x, t \ar : x \in dom(f) \cap dom(g) \text{ and } f(x) < t <g(x)\}$.
-For a set $B\subseteq M^{n}$, let us say that a family $\{f_b : b\in B\}$ of definable partial functions $M^{n}\rightarrow M\cup\{-\infty, +\infty\}$ is definable if the sets $B(+\infty)=\{ b\in B : f_b \equiv +\infty\}$ and $B(-\infty)=\{ b\in B : f_b \equiv -\infty\}$ are both definable and moreover the families $\{ dom(f_b) : b\in B(+\infty)\}$, $\{ dom(f_b) : b\in B(-\infty)\}$ and $\{f_b : b\in B \setminus (B(+\infty)\cup B(-\infty))\}$ are (uniformly) definable in the usual sense.
-We adopt the same conventions for functions and families of functions $N^{n}\rightarrow N\cup \{-\infty, +\infty\}$.
+Let us say that a partial function $M^{n}\rightharpoonup M\cup \{-\infty, +\infty\}$ is definable if either it maps into $M$ and is definable in the usual sense or otherwise it is constant and its domain is definable.
+Given two such functions $f$ and $g$, let $(f,g)=\{\al x, t \ar : x \in dom(f) \cap dom(g) \text{ and } f(x) < t <g(x)\}$.
+For a set $B\subseteq M^{n}$, let us say that a family $\{f_b : b\in B\}$ of definable partial functions $M^{n}\rightharpoonup M\cup\{-\infty, +\infty\}$ is definable if the sets $B(+\infty)=\{ b\in B : f_b \equiv +\infty\}$ and $B(-\infty)=\{ b\in B : f_b \equiv -\infty\}$ are both definable and moreover the families $\{ dom(f_b) : b\in B(+\infty)\}$, $\{ dom(f_b) : b\in B(-\infty)\}$ and $\{f_b : b\in B \setminus (B(+\infty)\cup B(-\infty))\}$ are (uniformly) definable in the usual sense.
+We adopt the same conventions for functions and families of functions $N^{n}\rightharpoonup N\cup \{-\infty, +\infty\}$.